ajitgoel/hugo-blog-theme/content/post/terraform-tips-and-tricks/index.md

 `terraform.tfstate.backup` is a copy of the previous state file and can be safely deleted if you wish.

-`terraform refresh` is a read-only operation that does not modify managed existing infrastructure—just Terraform state.
+`terraform refresh` is a read-only operation that does not modify managed existing infrastructure—just Terraform state.\
+\
+The Local provider for Terraform allows you to create and manage text files on your machine.
+This is normally used to glue together “real” infrastructure